5 Hand Lettering Artists That Will Inspire You

 Check out more of Alia Bright’s creations on her website.

 Lettering artist and designer Simon Walker’s first encounter with lettering was back in the 1980’s.
 At the time, he admired graffiti art for walking the fine line between conveying written messages, while transforming the letters into (almost) illegible shapes.
 Ever since, Simon has never stopped drawing his own lettering pieces.
-Producing the majority of his work digitally, Simon creates everything from ligatures and custom lettering, to logos and fonts in a rugged and vintage feel.
+Producing the majority of his work digitally, Simon creates everything from ligatures and custom lettering, to logos and digital illustrations in a rugged and vintage feel.
 Among his projects are many book covers (such as this Rising Strong cover by Penguin Random House), beer labels and more.

 See more of Simon Walker’s works on his website.